ionic-team/ionic-cli/README.md

 The `ionic state reset` method will first remove your platforms and plugins folders.
 Then it will look at your `package.json` file to re-install the platforms and plugins as specified there.

 This command can be helpful for you to reinstall your plugins and platforms to get a fresh start.

+# ionic.project file

+The ionic.project is a configuration for an ionic project that stores the following:

+* `app_id` - the associated app ID in ionic.io.
+* `browsers` - the installed browsers (CrossWalk).
+* `createDocumentRoot` - boolean setting stating to create the designated.document root upon serve (for CI, using `app` folder, and compiling)
+* `defaultBrowser` - the browser they prefer to use with `ionic serve`.
+Chrome, Firefox, etc.
+* `documentRoot` - the associated document root with HTML/JS/CSS files.
+* `gulpDependentTasks` - gulp tasks that are run before `ionic serve` launches.
+Think of `gulp build`, `gulp sass`, etc.
+* `gulpStartupTasks` - gulp tasks that are run and kept alive during `ionic serve`.
+* `imagePaths` - paths relative to document root that specify the release feature to compress images.
+* `proxies` - designated proxies to use during `ionic serve`.
+* `name` - the name of the application.
+* `sass` - the setting to watch sass during `ionic serve`.
+* `watchPatterns` - the patterns to watch and live reload during `ionic.serve`.